Loading...

 Incorporate Healthy Fats

-Add a small portion of healthy fats, such as avocado or a handful of nuts, to your meal to help stabilize blood sugar levels.
+Add a small portion of healthy fats such as avocado slices or a handful of almonds to your meal, which can help stabilize blood sugar levels.

-Include a source of lean protein, such as grilled chicken or tofu, to balance your meal and slow down digestion.
+Add a source of lean protein, such as grilled chicken or turkey, to your meal to help balance blood sugar levels.

 Discover